Family of Indianapolis man who died in police custody sues city, IMPD officers

 Court documents call the actions of the officers “reckless” and say they were done “with callous indifference to Mr. Whitfield’s federally-protected rights.”

 The officers involved in the incident were placed on leave pending the results of criminal and administrative investigations.
-They remained members of the police department.
+They remain members of the police department.

-News 8 has reached out to the city’s Office of Corporation Counsel for comment.
+News 8 reached out to the city’s legal team at the Office of Corporation Counsel for comment and received the following response:

+“Out of respect for the judicial process, we do not comment on pending litigation.”